utshomax/postman-docs/src/pages/docs/postman-flows/concepts/requests-and-variables.md

 updated: 2023-08-15
 ---

-To use any API, a _request_ must be made to either send, update, delete, or return information.
+To use an API, a _request_ must be made to either send, update, delete, or return information.
 When making a request, the information is often different every time it's run.
 Because of this, _variables_ are used to interact with the requests in places where the data being sent or received changes.

 ## Contents

 * [Requests](#requests)
 * [Variables](#variables)

-> To learn more about making your first request, check out the tutorial [here](../../../getting-started/sending-the-first-request/)
+> To learn more about making your first request, check out the tutorial [here](../../../getting-started/sending-the-first-request/).

 ### Requests